 for Summer Dinner

-The Burning Ghat is a strange, yet revealing short film that reveals something of the relationship between original Beat, Herbert Huncke, and his long-time companion and room-mate, Louis Cartwright.
+The Burning Ghat is a strange, yet revealing short film that explores the relationship between original Beat Herbert Huncke, and his long-time companion and room-mate, Louis Cartwright.

 Huncke was a petty crook and junkie, who hustled around Times Square in the 1940s, where he met William Burroughs, Jack Kerouac and Allen Ginsberg.
-It was Huncke who originally introduced these 3 young writers to the “Beat Life,” and became a major inspiration on their writing.
+It was Huncke who originally introduced these three young writers to the “Beat Life”—a major inspiration on their writing.

 Who is Herbert Huncke?
 When I first knew him I saw him in what I considered the ‘glamorous’ light of a petty criminal and Times Square hustler who was experienced in the ways, thoughts, and activities of an underground culture which is enormously extensive.
 The attempt to dismiss him because of his social irresponsibility is something that I was never able to conceive as truthful or productive.
 I saw him as a self-damned soul—but a soul nonetheless, aware of itself and others in a strangely perceptive and essentially human way.
 He has great charm.
 I see that he suffers, more than myself, more than anyone I know of perhaps; suffers like a saint of old in the making; and also has cosmic or supersensory perceptions of an extraordinary depth and openness.